antoninoLorenzo/CTF_Writeups/brains/thm_brains.md

 ### TeamCity

-Nmap couldn't recognize the service running on port `50000`, after accessing we get into **TeamCity** (JetBrains) login page, which is a CI/CD tool, we can see that the version is `Version 2023.11.3`.
+Nmap couldn't recognize the service running on port `50000`, after accessing we get into **TeamCity** (JetBrains) login page, which is a CI/CD tool, we can see that the version is `2023.11.3`.

 <img src="./red/Cattura3.PNG"/>